kalyandevops6303/web-react/readme.md

 ## Project Overview

-This is a React-based web application designed for Trumio.
+This is a React-based web application designed for Trumio Flexternships.

 ## Folder Structure